 - mid-October to mid-March: 8:30 to 17:00

-Last admissions are 90 minutes before closing but note that some sights are already closed long before the official closing time of the park.
+Last admissions are 90 minutes before closing.
+Many sights are already closed long before the official closing time of the park.
 The archaeological area must be vacated around half an hour before the stated closing time.

-The Herculaneum was closed on Wednesdays in recent years but is currently open every day of the week.
+The Herculaneum was closed on Wednesdays in recent years but is currently open every day of the week with 25 December and 1 January the only closed days.

-Best Times to Visit the Excavations of Herculaneum
+Best Times to Buy Tickets and Visit the Excavations of Herculaneum

 The best times to visit the excavations of the Herculaneum are early morning or late afternoon.
 Directly at opening time ticket queues are short and the site generally remains peaceful for at least the first hour.

-Similarly, arriving around two hours before closing time will see the ruins either quiet or getting progressively more peaceful.
+Similarly, arriving around two and a half hours before closing time will see the ruins either quiet or getting progressively more peaceful.
 The park is usually busiest between 11:00 and 14:00.

 The archaeological site of Herculaneum is busier on weekends and during school holidays and best avoided on the first Sunday of each month when admission is gratis.
 (The number of visitors allowed in is more limited than at Pompeii.)